C0Assassin/RB4-to-RB2/README.md

 ![RB4toRB2](https://raw.githubusercontent.com/C0Assassin/RB4-to-RB2/main/4to2.png)

 Welcome to the RB4 to RB2 repo.
-These files are for PS3 only, but can be converted to 360.
-Eventually a 360 version will be branched off of this one.
+360 cons can be found here: https://drive.google.com/drive/u/3/folders/1oBmSA-uMu55BNhtIiYafO5jC0vTtaOU6 Disc songs only at the moment.
+The 360 branch of this repo contains DLC cons.

+Instructions on how to pull properly are in the instructions.txt file.

-## Songs Completed (65/65):
+## Disc Songs Completed (65/65):
 All Rock Band 4 disc songs are playable.